-Client further acknowledges and agrees that Advisor shall not bear any responsibility whatsoever for any adverse financial consequences occurring during the Account transition process (i.e., the transfer of the Assets from Client's predecessor advisors/ custodians to the Account to be managed by Advisor) resulting from: (1) securities purchased by Client's predecessor advisor(s); (2) the sale by Advisor of securities purchased by Client's predecessor advisor(s) subsequent to completion of the Account transition process; and (3) any account transfer, closing or administrative charges or fees imposed by the previous broker-dealer/custodian.
+Client further acknowledges and agrees that Advisor shall not bear any responsibility whatsoever for any adverse financial consequences occurring during the Account transition process (i.e., the transfer of the Assets from Client's predecessor advisors/custodians to the Account to be managed by Advisor) resulting from: (1) securities purchased by Client's predecessor advisor(s); (2) the sale by Advisor of securities purchased by Client's predecessor advisor(s) subsequent to completion of the Account transition process; and (3) any account transfer, closing or administrative charges or fees imposed by the previous broker-dealer/custodian.

-The federal securities laws impose liabilities under certain circumstances on persons who act in good faith, and therefore nothing herein shall in any way constitute a waiver or limitation of any rights which Client may have under any federal or state securities laws.
+State and federal securities laws impose liabilities under certain circumstances on persons who act in good faith, and therefore nothing herein shall in any way constitute a waiver or limitation of any rights which Client may have under any state or federal securities laws (or ERISA, where applicable).